AdnanMohammed552/adnan-term-evidence/README.md

 > Instead, the company provided a written confirmation on letterhead.
 If needed, I can arrange a short live demo on site.

 ---

-## Privacy
-Any emails/usernames in screenshots were masked when needed.
-Originals can be shown in person if required.

----

-## Quick follow-up
-If the committee needs more details or a short demo, I’m available to present these items briefly.